caganseyrek/caganseyrek/README.md

-# Hey there!
-I'm Çağan 👋
+# Hey, I'm Çağan 👋

 I’m a 3rd-year computer engineering student who is interested in full-stack web development.